bestia-dev/google_cloud_vm/README.md

 The procedure is as follows:

-1.Backup the system. google_cloud_vm snapshot.
+1.Backup the system.
+GoogleCloud snapshot.
 2.Update existing packages and reboot the Debian 10 system.
 3.Edit the file /etc/apt/sources.list using a text editor and replace each instance of buster with bullseye.
   Next find the security line, replace keyword   buster/updates with bullseye-security.